General, efficient, and robust Hamiltonian engineering: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Ivan Boldin, Patrick Huber, Markus Nünnerich and Rodolfo Muñoz Rodriguez for fruitful discussions on the ion trap platform.
-We are also grateful to Matthias Zipper and Christopher Cedzich for fruitful discussions on gate designs for ion trap platforms.
+We are grateful to Ivan Boldin, Patrick Huber, Markus Nünnerich and Rodolfo Muñoz Rodriguez for a productive dialogue on the ion trap platform, and to Matthias Zipper and Christopher Cedzich for fruitful discussions on gate designs for ion trap platforms.
+Moreover, we thank Matteo Votto for a constructive exchange about his impressive work and the robust sequences therein.
+We also thank Gaurav Bhole for making us aware of his results.
 Furthermore, we want to thank Özgün Kum for invaluable comments on our manuscript.

-This work has been funded by the German Federal Ministry of Education and Research (BMBF) within the funding program ``Quantum Technologies -- from Basic Research to Market'' via the joint project MIQRO (grant number 13N15522) and the Fujitsu Services GmbH as part of an endowed professorship ``Quantum Inspired and Quantum Optimization.''
+This work has been funded by the German Federal Ministry of Research, Technology and Space (BMFTR) within the funding program ``Quantum Technologies -- from Basic Research to Market'' via the joint project MIQRO (grant number 13N15522); the QuantERA II Programme that has received funding from the EU’s H2020 research and innovation programme under Grant Agreement No.\ 101017733, and with the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the grant number 532779266; the Hamburg Quantum Computing project that is co-financed by the ERDF of the European Union and the Fonds of the Hamburg Ministry of Science, Research, Equalities and Districts (BWFGB); and the Fujitsu Services GmbH as part of the endowed professorship ``Quantum Inspired and Quantum Optimization''.
+Publishing fees supported by Funding Programme Open Access Publishing of Hamburg University of Technology (TUHH).